Herbert Wright on

 Blueprint Sep/ designcurial Oct 2015

-Skyscraper Comments go international in Metro newspapers
+Skyscraper Comments go international in metro newspapers

-In July 2015, was interviewed for an 'expert's opinion' by Daniel García Casillas for Metro World News.
+Interviewed for an 'expert's opinion' by Daniel García Casillas for Metro World News.

-English here) is now surfacing in García Casillas' article published in various Metro newspapers.
+The interview (original English here) is now surfacing in García Casillas' article published in various Metro newspapers.

-Here in Spanish (from Santiago,
+Here in Spanish (from Santiago, Chile)

 In French (from Montreal, Canada)